CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02a.md

     $ mkdir -p ~/lab/clus18
     $ cd ~/lab/clus18
     $ git init
+    Initialized empty Git repository in C:/Users/Administrator/lab/clus18/.git/
+    $
     ```

     Now take a look at the contents of the directory.
-You find a hidden directory named `.git`:
+You will find a hidden directory named `.git`:

     ```
     $ ls -al
-    .		..		.git
+    $ ls -al
+    total 4
+    drwxr-xr-x 1 Administrator 197121 0 Jun  1 01:16 ./
+    drwxr-xr-x 1 Administrator 197121 0 Jun  1 01:16 ../
+    drwxr-xr-x 1 Administrator 197121 0 Jun  1 01:16 .git/
     $
     ```

     The directory `~/lab/clus18` is your new Git working directory and `~/lab/clus18/.git` is your Git directory.
-    Your working directory (and consequently your Git
+    Your working directory (and consequently your Git directory) are empty as you've not staged or committed anything
-    directory) are empty as you've not staged or committed anything to the repository yet.
+    to the repository yet.

 4. Let's confirm this is the case with the command `git status`: